Ștefan Voitec: Under "real socialism"

-Final assignments and death

 March 1965 marked Gheorghiu-Dej's death, with Voitec included on the honor guard at the funeral.
 Apostol Stan identifies Voitec, alongside Bodnăraș and Maurer, as one of Ceaușescu's key accomplices in the power struggle which took place over the following weeks.
 Upon Ceaușescu's ascendancy, on July 24, Voitec was advanced to full member of the Executive Committee of the Romanian Communist Party—as the Politburo and the PMR had been renamed.
 Like some of his colleagues there (including Răutu, Paul Niculescu-Mizil, Gogu Rădulescu, and Leontin Sălăjan), he had the distinction of not having served on the last Politburo.
 He maintained this office to the day of his death.

 Voitec presided upon the MAN session of August 21, 1965, which passed a new constitution, enshrining Romania's claim to have achieved real socialism.
 In his closing speech, he referred to this as a "historic session", and argued that the new organic law had increased the political and social profiles of MAN deputies.
 On August 29 of the following year, he was assigned to the honor guard overseeing Sălăjan's funeral.
 Also in 1966, Voitec received the Order of Tudor Vladimirescu, 1st Class, followed in 1971 by the Order of Socialist Victory, and in 1974 by his recognition as a Hero of Socialist Labor.
 During November 1967, he led a MAN delegation to Iran, invited there by the Imperial Senate.
 In May 1968, he welcomed at the MAN the French President Charles de Gaulle, and gave the introductory speech.
 During March 1972, he was in Slovakia, at Zvolen, where he and other MAN delegates honored the memory of Romanian soldiers fallen in the battles of 1945.
 This was followed in October 1972 by another visit to the Soviet Union, where he met high-ranking members of the Supreme Soviet, including Vasily Konotop and Alexey Shitikov.

 Other structural shifts came during those years.
 On March 28, 1974, following election by the Assembly, Voitec invested Ceaușescu as the first President of Romania.
 This included a ceremony during which the outgoing Assembly President handed a scepter to the executive leader.
 As noted by Larousse's Journal de l'année, Voitec may have been pressured into relinquishing his leadership of the MAN, so as to "further consolidate [Ceaușescu's] position."
 The renunciation closely followed Maurer's retirement, which was officially attributed to health complications from an earlier car crash.
 In 1969, Voitec himself had survived a collision between his car and a Ford Taunus, which, as he put it, "nearly killed me".
 Upon discovering that the offending driver was a food retailer who could afford luxuries, Voitec openly criticized market socialism as still applied in that industry.